 Public transport is becoming increasingly vital to a 'green' future.
 As a result there are significant moves to make it more attractive.
 For example, the on-board announcements that have long been used on trains and planes, are now also coming to buses.

-As well as my radio work, I have had a close association with Stagecoach Yorkshire since 2008 when their then-M.D., Paul Lynch, who was always keen on positive media coverage, gave me the chance to take the bus driving test (the 'other' thing I'd always wanted to do since I was a youngster).
-I passed after a tense couple of weeks, and two effective newspaper articles were the result.
+As well as my radio work, I have had a close association with Stagecoach since 2008 when I was given the chance to take the bus 'PCV' driving test (the 'other' thing I'd always wanted to do since I was a youngster).
+I passed after a tense couple of weeks, and two positive 'feel good' newspaper articles were the result.
 I continue to have nothing but admiration for bus drivers to this day!

-Recently, these two seemingly unconnected industries have converged for me when the company's current M.D., Matt Davies, contacted me to discuss providing the on-board announcements for their new X6 service between Sheffield and Doncaster-Sheffield Airport.
+Recently, these two seemingly unconnected industries have converged for me when the company contacted me to provide on-board announcements for their new buses which are fitted with 'next stop' audio and video information.

-Those are now successfully in place and give a real 'feel-good' vibe to the journey.
-Together with the video screen information, they provide useful information about where the bus actually is: essential if you're new to a route, but also useful if you're a regular commuter who's nodded-off, or is deeply engrossed in the free 'Metro' newspaper!
+These are now successfully in place on routes in several parts of the country, including Yorkshire, Kent and Cambridge.
+They give a real 'feel-good' vibe to the journey and, together with the video screen information, provide useful information about where the bus actually is: essential if you're new to a route, but also very handy if you're a regular commuter who's nodded-off - or is deeply engrossed in the free 'Metro' newspaper!

 If you are a public transport manager, please contact me to discuss how I can provide a similar solution for your services.
 The announcements need to be clearly intelligible above the ambient vehicle noise, and neutral to suit all passengers: if the voice is too shrill it will be annoying, and if it is too muffled it will be inaudible.

 From my professional studio, I can handle the whole job flow, from the recording to the final audio delivery in whatever format is required.
 The recordings are archived so that any future changes, even minor ones, will match the originals.
-I'll even check local place-name pronunciations, because I know from radio work that getting those wrong can really alienate your audience.
-And I understand a lot about your industry, having got to know bus operators in Sheffield and Nottingham.
-The short video below gives a flavour of how they sound in action.
+I'll even check local place-name pronunciations if necessary: I know from my radio work that getting those wrong can really alienate your audience.
+And I understand a lot about your industry, having got to know bus operators in several parts of the UK.